occivink/kakoune-filetree/README.md

 ## Usage

-Simply call `filetree`.
+Simply call `:filetree`.
 A new buffer will be open with all files found below (relative to Kakoune’s directory), one by line.
 The files that are open in buffers are highlighted with a special face.

 From the `*filetree*` buffer, you can open files by pressing <kbd>Return</kbd>.
 You can also use this to create files: enter a new filename in the buffer, and open it with <kbd>Return</kbd>.